martins-vds/kubernetes-technical-briefing/LabGuides/module3-instructions.md

 cat azure-secret.yaml
 ```

-**NOTE:** It's best to create the file first and then apply it so you can repeat the process if needed.
+> It's best to create the file first and then apply it so you can repeat the process if needed.

 ![](content/secret.png)